How to Create TDS Interest Calculator in Excel

 Step-by-Step Procedures to Create TDS Calculator in Excel

 With regard to processing TDS returns that include interest requests, this article intends to make interest calculation simpler.
-Let’s follow the instructions to make TDS interest calculator in Excel.
+Let’s follow the instructions to make a TDS interest calculator in Excel.

 Step 1: Summary of TDS for Late Deduction